St Mary's Cathedral, Edinburgh (Catholic): Parish organisation

 From 2017 the many parishes in Edinburgh have been organised into clusters to better coordinate their resources.
-St Mary's Cathedral is one of four parishes in Cluster 1 along with Ss Ninian and Triduana, St Patrick and St Albert.
+St Mary's Cathedral is one of four parishes in Cluster 1 along with St Ninian and Triduana, St Patrick and St Albert.

 Cafe Camino

-The cathedral formerly operated a cafe in an adjoining building.
+The cathedral formerly operated a café in an adjoining building.
 It was used as a venue as part of the Free Fringe at the Edinburgh Festival Fringe.